ZFELTY/ZFELTY.github.io/README.md

 # zfelty.github.io

-## This repository serves as a directory for portfolio materials
+## This repository serves as a directory for Zachary Felty's portfolio materials